Table of Contents[Hide][Show]

 Some people, especially those engaged in muscle building, increase their intake of protein powder, but it may not be always the best idea.

 For one, many of these protein powders may have other ingredients such as additives and sugars.
 Some of them may even contain toxins that can disrupt the balance of your gut flora, among others.

 Protein powders may also have ingredients such as soy, which may not be ideal for those with thyroid disease.
 Others may include milk products that are not ideal for people with lactose intolerance.

 You still need protein, but you should consider getting it from food instead.
 For example, you can make smoothies out of green blends.

 You can still eat meat, but you may want to limit your intake.
 Otherwise, pick the better option such as grass-fed beef over processed meats.

 Is too much protein bad for you?
-Based on these FAQs, it is since it can lead to inflammation.
+Based on these FAQs, overconsumption relative to your body’s needs may lead to inflammation and other chronic diseases.

-The good news is it’s something you can manage with proper diet and nutrition counseling.
+There are anti-inflammatory drugs and supplements you can talk to your health care provider about, but inflammation is something you can manage with proper diet and nutrition counseling.
 As you grow older or as your lifestyle changes, adjust your protein intake accordingly.

 You May Also Like…

 Editor’s Note: This post was originally published on May 27, 2019, and has been updated for quality and relevancy most recently on Oct 28, 2021.